 The fertility awareness method is a highly effective and reliable form of birth control that is 99.6% effective when followed properly.
-Perfect use of the fertility awareness method involves abstaining from genital contact (i.e. sexual intercourse) during the fertile widow.
+Perfect use of the fertility awareness method involves abstaining from genital contact (i.e. sexual intercourse) during the fertile window.
 That doesn’t mean that you can’t use a different form of birth control (such as a barrier method like condoms, diaphragm, cervical cap or withdrawal) during your fertile days, but if you use a different birth control method on those days, you will be relying on the effectiveness of the method you choose.
-Some couples abstain from sexual intercourse during the fertie days, but still have fun and enjoy each other by having alternative sex without genital contact.
+Some couples abstain from sexual intercourse during the fertile days, but still, have fun and enjoy each other by having alternative sex without genital contact.

 Why does it work?

-The reason that the fertility awareness method works is because it is physically impossible to get pregnant without an egg to fertilize and without cervical mucus to keep the sperm alive.
+The reason that the fertility awareness method works because it is physically impossible to get pregnant without an egg to fertilize and without cervical mucus to keep the sperm alive.
 Women can only get pregnant during their fertile period.
 The fertility awareness method allows you to identify your fertile days so you can avoid unprotected sexual contact on those days.